Need Employment?

 Next was a shoe factory job – I tried, but I just didn’t fit in.

-So then I got a job in a workout center, but they said I wasn’t fit for the job.
+I then got a job at a gym, but they said I wasn’t a good fit.

-After many years of trying to find steady work, I finally got a job as a historian until I realized there was no future in it.
+After many years of seeking steady work, I finally secured a job as a historian, but I realized there was no future in it.

-My last job was at Starbucks, but I had to quit because it was always the same old grind.
+My last role was at Starbucks, but I had to leave because the routine was the same.

 So, I retired and found out I was perfect for the job!